Rent-My-Tent/Rent-My-Tent/README.md

   - Adopt a tent
   - Pay it forward, with a tent!
   - No tent left behind
+  - Your tent needs you (to think about the future!)
 * What is your distribution and go-to-market strategy?
 Who can you partner with?
   - We can partner with festivals.
 * What are the risks associated with your solution?